TimeMachine1994/081925-SvelteTweb/wiki/05-streaming-system.md

 # Streaming System Architecture

-> **Overview:** TributeStream's live streaming system enables users to stream from mobile devices directly to memorial pages and integrate with OBS for professional broadcasting.
+> **Overview:** TributeStream's live streaming system enables users to stream from mobile devices directly to event pages and integrate with OBS for professional broadcasting.

 ---